 How Much Does it Cost to Build a Pool?

 The cost differs from one place to the next, based on local market prices of the materials, labor, and other such factors.
-According to Home Advisor, home owners in Phoenix spend between $9,000 and $32,000 for an in-ground pool.
-The lowest cost is around $200 (above-ground pools) and the highest you might need to pay on an average is around $80,000.
-The average cost most owners had to pay is around $20,400.
+According to Home Advisor, home owners in Phoenix spend between $25,000 and $60,000 for an in-ground pool.
+The lowest cost is around $200 (above-ground pools) and the highest you might need to pay for a standard shotcrete pool is on average around $80,000.
+The average cost most owners had to pay is around $35,000.
 As you can see, swimming pools can fit into a wide range of budgets.

 See what builders have financing options.
 At Blooming Desert, we have numerous financing options that make it easy for you to get the pool you want, without compromises.
 Learn more about financing here.